ikizir/HohhaDynamicXOR/README.md

 Note: Hohha V2 is on the way.
 Some updates for Hohha Xor V2 will be:

-* With <= 64 bytes key body length, all key body is be kept in L1 cache.
+* With <= 64 bytes key body length, all key body is expected to be kept in L1 cache.

   Encryption uses only XOR and operates in constant time.